attarmau/Deep-Learning-Backdoor-Attack/README.md

 - blending imperceptible noise into the dataset
 - etc...

-In this blur backdoor attack, by conditioning the model to respond to a Gaussian blur, we create a neural network that performs normally on clean data but reacts as designed when it encounters blurred inputs.
+In this blur backdoor attack, by conditioning the model to respond to a Gaussian blur, I create a neural network that performs normally on clean data but reacts as designed when it encounters blurred inputs.

 Through two tests, I successfully increased the attack success rate from 44.00% to 98.86%.
 The poisoned samples will be presented at the end of this section.
 For more testing details please refer to the code file.